Uncia-SaaS/.github/README.md

 #### d.
 Workflow Parameters for Review Cycle

-Uncia incorporates a review process to ensure that project versions are approved by designated reviewers.
+Uncia incorporates a review process to ensure that application document versions are approved by designated reviewers.

 - **Review Process Steps**:
-  1. **Draft**: Creation phase by the Project Owner and Editors.
+  1. **Draft**: Creation phase by the Application document Owner and Editors.
   2. **In Review**: Reviewers assess, comment, and approve or reject the version.
-Project Owners or Editors can modify the document based on feedback.
+Application document Owners or Editors can modify the document based on feedback.
   3. **Approved**: Validated by all reviewers or forced by the Organization Owner if rejected by any reviewer; editing is locked.
-  4. **Design to Build**: The project version's content becomes available via API.
+  4. **Design to Build**: The application document version's content becomes available via API.
 Deployment Team members receive instructions to deploy.
 Uncia detects deployed resources in the subscription (currently limited to Azure).
   5. **Design to Build Alignment**: Uncia checks that infrastructure assets and attributes are correctly deployed in Azure.
 Discrepancies generate a conformity report.
-Project Owners or Editors can accept changes or instruct the Deployment Team to adjust.
+Application document Owners or Editors can accept changes or instruct the Deployment Team to adjust.
   6. **Deployed**: The design and subscription content are perfectly aligned; editing is locked.

 - **Modifiable Workflow Parameters**:
-  - **Number of Rounds**: A round includes the reviewer's feedback and subsequent modifications by the Project Owner or Editor.
+  - **Number of Rounds**: A round includes the reviewer's feedback and subsequent modifications by the Application document Owner or Editor.
 Reviewers can approve or reject after all rounds or sooner.
   - **Round Duration**: Time allocated for reviewers and editors to complete a round.
   - **Automatic Validation**: Option to automatically validate if all reviewers approve.
   - **Notification Frequency**: How often notifications are sent to reviewers and editors.